 "One minute she is buried in documents researching deliveries of paint to Manteo and Pea Island, North Carolina in 1895.
 The next minute she is windsurfing or rock climbing or kayaking the whitewater of the Potomac River.
 Elisa Carbone pays attention to accuracy and detail whether she is working on her next historical novel or finding the best crevice for her foot on the next rock."

-Poison in the Colony: James Town 1622 (Coming March 26, 2019 from Viking Books for Young Readers)
+Poison in the Colony: James Town 1622 (March 2019, Viking Books for Young Readers)

 The sequel to Blood on the River: James Town 1607.
 Virginia Laydon, an infant at the end of Blood on the River, has now grown up in a colony that is both thriving and teetering dangerously on the precipice of conflict with the native Algonquins.
 Virginia has the gift, or the curse, of "the knowing"—an ability that could help save the colony, and equally likely could land her at the burning stake as an accused witch.

 Diana's White House Garden (May 2016, Viking Books for Young Readers)